chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/readme.rst

 Following are the Software components:

  #.
 SCP firmware – System initialization, Clock and Power control
  #.
+RSS firmware – Hardware Root of Trust
+ #.
 AP firmware – Trusted Firmware-A (TF-A)
  #.
 Secure Partition Manager
  #.
 Secure Partitions

     * OP-TEE Trusted OS in Buildroot
-    * Trusted Services with Shim layer in Buildroot
+    * Trusted Services in Buildroot
     * Trusty Trusted OS in Android

  #.
 U-Boot – loads and verifies the fitImage for buildroot boot, containing kernel and filesystem or boot Image for Android Verified Boot, containing kernel and ramdisk.